brylevkirill/posts/AI.md

   The second biggest issue with AI is lack of robustness in a long tail of uncommon cases (and critical ones in medicine, self-driving vehicles, finance) which presently can't be handled with accuracy even close to acceptable [[5]](http://blog.piekniewski.info/2016/11/15/ai-and-the-ludic-fallacy) [[6]](http://blog.piekniewski.info/2017/01/13/outside-the-box) [[7]](http://blog.piekniewski.info/2017/07/27/measuring-performance-ml) [[8]](http://blog.piekniewski.info/2017/03/06/give-me-a-dataset-to-train-and-i-shall-move-the-world) [[9]](https://blog.piekniewski.info/2017/04/03/the-complexity-of-simplicity).

   Complex models exploit any patterns that relate input to output variables but some patterns might not hold for cases poorly covered by training data. >99% of healthcare applications use simple models such as logistic regression with heavily engineered features - for better robustness on outliers [[10a]](https://www.sciencedirect.com/science/article/pii/S0895435618310813) [[10b]](https://www.thelancet.com/action/showPdf?pii=S2589-5370%2819%2930037-9) [[10c]](https://twitter.com/david_sontag/status/1009629318635491330).
-The clear trend in popular web services is more feature engineering (converting domain knowledge into code to compute statistics, obtaining better performance using more relevant knowledge) - not more sophisticated Deep Learning models (mostly used in production for applications where feature engineering might not lead to better performance such as sensoric applications).
+The clear trend in popular web services is more feature engineering (converting domain knowledge into code to compute statistics, obtaining better performance using more relevant knowledge) - not more complex Deep Learning models.

-  For some problems such as games in simulated environments like Go agent knows true model of environment and generates training data.
-Discovering interesting properties of that data isn't intelligent - for most real-world problems discovering true model is the point.
+  For an agent in simulated environment like Go or Quake, true model of environment is either known or available so that agent can generate any amount of training data.
+Finding out correlations in that data isn't intelligent - for real-world problems discovering true model is key.

   For an organism, real world is not a fixed game with known environment and rules such as Go or Quake but a game with environment and rules largerly unknown and always changing.
 It has to adapt to unexpected changes of environment and rules including changes caused by adversaries.
 It has to be capable of wide autonomy as opposed to merely automation necessary to play some fixed game.